frankhecker/gettingdatacoursera/CodeBook.md

 This final data set is produced by first melting the data set produced by step 4 of the analysis (i.e., containing only the mean and standard deviation measurements), using subject and activity as id variables.
-This takes a row containing 30 columns for the 30 measurements produced for a given subject and activity and produces 30 rows in the melted data set, one row for each measurement for that subject and activity.
+This takes a row containing the columns for the multiple measurements produced for a given subject and activity and produces multiple rows in the melted data set, one row for each measurement for that subject and activity.
 The melted data set has four columns, corresponding to the subject, activity, (type of) measurement, and measured value.